 The philosophy is reflected in continued growth.
 Nashville International Airport is served by 10 airlines and three cargo carriers.
-There are 392 average daily arriving and departing flights operating from 45 air carrier gates.
-Nashville International provides nonstop and air service to nearly 49 markets in the U.S., Canada and Mexico.
-The airport serves nearly 10 million passengers annually.
+With more than 10 million passengers visiting each year, BNA serves 380 flights daily in more than 50 nonstop markets.
 The Robert C. H. Mathews Jr. Terminal, named in memory of the long-time Airport Authority board chairman, accommodates visitors with more than one million square feet of space.

-As air travel demands increase, the Metropolitan Nashville Airport Authority is committed to enhancing aviation services and benefits for the residents of the Tennessee, Southern Kentucky and Northern Alabama economic regions.
+As air travel demands increase, the Metropolitan Nashville Airport Authority is committed to enhancing aviation services and benefits for the residents of the Tennessee, Southern Kentucky and North Alabama economic regions.